openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 not unduly hampeered by performing an OS image build during the process.
 However, it is acknowledged that these tests primarily targeted the happy path.
 There are situations where the on-cluster build will fail.
-For example, if a cluster admin's custom Dockerfile is dynamically inferring the OS version from the `/etc/os-release` file to ensure they set up the correct RPM repository path, this could break when the OS version changes.
+For example, if a cluster admin's custom Containerfile is dynamically inferring the OS version from the `/etc/os-release` file to ensure they set up the correct RPM repository path, this could break when the OS version changes.
 Another case to consider is whenever a cluster admin has overridden their `osImageURL` value with a